Skip to content

 Root mean square per channel.

-Source code in myogestic/contrib/features.py
+Source code in myogestic/recipes/features.py

 def rms(emg: np.ndarray) -> np.ndarray: